Ohio Public Libraries and Student Learning: Common Core & More

 A large and growing literature exists about libraries and the Common Core, as well as general resources on the role of public libraries in student learning.
 The following is a starter pack for planning and self-paced learning.

 Three-Minute Video Explaining the Common Core

-A brief, clear, and entertaining introduction to Common Core from the Educators' Personal Learning Network.
+A brief, clear, and entertaining introduction to Common Core from the Council of the Great City Schools.

 Parents' Guide to Student Success